 Yes.
 This might be a close friend, relative or advocate.
 An advocate is someone outside of the NHS who can offer you support and help you to get your voice heard by your GP.

-Your friend or relative could go into the appointment with you or you can ask them to wait for you.
+Your friend or relative could go into the appointment with you or you can ask them to wait for you outside or in reception.

 What happens at an appointment?